TL;DR

 | Leadership | Individual contributor | May lead workgroups or guide less experienced staff |

-If your examples read like "I was assigned X and I completed it," you are writing at the SSA level.
-AGPA responses should show that you defined the approach, managed ambiguity, and owned the outcome.
+If your examples read like "I was assigned X and I completed it," you are writing at the Analyst I level.
+Analyst II responses should show that you defined the approach, managed ambiguity, and owned the outcome.

 This does not mean you need supervisory experience — but your examples should demonstrate initiative, complexity, and impact.